 How to Become a Writer by Finding Your Writing Voice

-I was reading a post from Henneke on how reading improves your writing skills and realized that I had found my own writing voice through the reading of other people’s writing.
+I was reading a post from Henneke on how reading improves your writing skills and realized that finding my writing voice had come through the reading of other people’s writing.
 Allow me to share the details on this in hopes that you will find some wisdom in something I share that will guide you on your own journey as a writer and entrepreneur.

 When I came online in 2006 I realized very quickly that I would need to become a writer in order to be successful as an online entrepreneur.
 This entailed daily practice, something that was physically painful for me until I got into the habit of writing.
 But knowing what to write about brought deeper frustration than I had imagined would be possible.
 Finding your voice can be a journey of its own.

 Back in those days I had reading to do for my work as a classroom teacher, reading about real estate and appraisal for my business, and reading for pleasure which took the form of fiction by John Grisham, Elmore Leonard, and Stephen King, for the most part.
 There was nothing in any of this reading that related even indirectly to my new business on the internet so I made a drastic decision and stuck to it for over a decade.
 I stopped reading fiction in the middle of John Grisham’s seventeenth novel “The Last Juror” and did not return to its pages until 2016, long after I had found my voice.